-Department of Communication Studies - Political Communication
+Department of Communication Studies - No major found

 When I was a child, I wanted to be a band director.
 See, growing up, band was my safe zone.
 I enjoyed music.
 No one did music in my family.
 It was literally the thing that made me different.
 It made me stand out.